|Age Divisions & Categories:|

 |All Star Team:||(Top)|

-In every regional city, the judges will select certain outstanding soloists from the American and National leagues in the Junior, Teen and Senior age divisions as Hall of Fame All-Stars.
-Studios with mixed American league and National league dancers will be chosen from the American league.
+In every regional city, the judges will select certain outstanding soloists from the American League in the Junior, Teen, and Senior age divisions as Hall of Fame All-Stars.
 All-Star team members will perform in the All-Star performance at Nationals.
 This routine will be choreographed by top industry professionals.

 Note: Studios attending Nationals that do not have solo performers may nominate two performers each in the Junior, Teen and Senior age divisions to participate in the All-Star Team at Nationals.